 War drama about friendship, heroism, love and sacrifice of Czech airmen serving at the British RAF.
 The name of the film is inspired by the color of walking uniforms and the same name by Jaroslav Ježek.
-The film by Jan Svěrák was based on narratives and autobiographical books by Lieutenant General Frantisek Fajtl.
-In the same year he was given to cinemas by five Czech Lions (best director, camera, editing, music and the most successful Czech film).
-As a technical and historical consultant, the brigadier general vv.v.
+The film by director Jan Svěrák was based on autobiographical books and the story of Lieutenant General František Fajtl.
+In the same year when it was released in cinemas, it won five Czech Lions (best director, camera, editing, music and the most successful Czech film for viewers).
+As a technical and historical advisor, the brigadier general v.v.
 Antonín Liška.

 The story of the film begins with the memory of Lieutenant Slama in the afternoon spent with his beloved Hanička, which interrupts the cruel return to reality.
 Following the inhuman behavior of František’s warden, Frantisek collapses in fever on the floor of the peace prison’s workshops.
 Narration of the story continues with the return of Lieutenant Slama and Sergeant Vojtíška to the Platzer Kiebitz from a training flight to the airport.
 That evening, Konic’s inhabitants of the radio will learn about the occupation of the Nazi republic.
 The following day, Czechoslovak soldiers are forced to leave the confiscated airport.
 Straw and sergeant Vojtíšek therefore decides to leave for England and fight against the Nazis.
 In spite of the initial language barrier, they both go along with other aeronautical training, and they will soon get into the air.